TormentedProgram/Funkin-Dot/README.md

 4. Profit!!

 ### Exporting The Build
-0. Download and Connect RCEdit(For Windows Icon) [OPTIONAL]
+0. Download and Connect RCEdit [OPTIONAL]
-1. Project>Export/>Export Project
+1. Project > Export > Export Project
 2. Install Windows Build Template
-3. Once Exported drag Assets folder from Engine to Export
+3. Once you've exported, drag the Assets folder from Engine to Export location

 You should have everything ready for working on the game!